aitorru/TFM/docs/presentation/main.md

 ### C++, C are not memory safe.

-While C++ and C are very fast languages, they are not memory safe.
-This means that the developer has to be very careful when using them.
+While C++ and C are very fast languages, they are not memory safe. <!-- This means that the developer has to be very careful when using them.
 If the developer is not careful, the application may have memory leaks or even worse, security vulnerabilities.
+By not memory safe it means.
+Use after free, memory leaks, null pointers, integer overflow...  -->

 ---